Dawyck Botanic Garden

-The Scrape Burn within the gardens.

 Dawyck Botanic Garden is a botanic garden and arboretum covering 25 ha at Stobo on the B712, 8 mi south-west of Peebles in the Scottish Borders region of Scotland, OS ref.
 NT168352.
-The garden is situated in the Upper Tweed Valley, a National Scenic Area.
+The garden is situated in the Upper Tweed Valley, a National Scenic Area and is open 1 February - 30 November.

 Dawyck, with Logan Botanic Garden (near Stranraer) and Benmore Botanic Garden (near Dunoon), is an outpost or Regional Garden of the Royal Botanic Garden Edinburgh (RBGE).

 History

 Dawyck Chapel sits on an ancient religious site within the gardens.

 The name is also given as 'Dawic', and 'Dauwic' in circa 1200.
 It may derive from the Gaelic for an ox and the Old English 'wic' for a camp or dwelling.

 The Veitch family planted the garden at Dawyck House in the 17th century until the Naesmith family took over in 1691.
 Sir John Murray Naesmith supported plant-hunting expeditions, especially those undertaken by the explorer and plant hunter David Douglas (1799–1834).
 In 1897 the Balfour family acquired the Dawyck Estate, and in 1978 they gave the Garden to the Royal Botanic Garden, with the exception of Dawyck House and chapel which remain in private use.

 The private Dawyck Chapel, built in 1837, sits on the site of the ancient Dalwick Chapel within the gardens.